theMickster/angular-training/README.md

 # Mick's Angular Training

 This GitHub repository contains code samples that demonstrate my self-paced learning of Angular.
-Most of the work is derrived from Angular coures in Pluralsight &amp; Udemy.
+Most of the work is derived from Angular courses in Pluralsight &amp; Udemy.

 ## Getting Started